mbarbin/bopkit/README.md

   the language.
 We implemented this as a project for M. Pouzet's class with **Xun Gong**.
-* **Patrick Cousot**[^4] for teaching the compilation class that served as the basis for the wml project.
+* **Patrick Cousot**[^4] for teaching the compilation class that served as the basis for other bopkit projects.
 * **Samuel Kvaalen** for the bopkit logo and developing the adorable bopboard.

 In addition, we'd like to thank: